eastham/adsb_actions/README.md

         regions: [ "23 upwind" ]  # region defined in KML
       actions:
         callback: nearby_cb  # call a function registered under this name
+        print: True          # print info about this match to console
 ```

 <h3>API Usage:</h3>